pepaslabs/pogoplug-v4-bodhi-rootfs-debian/README.md

 ```

 **Note**: it may take a minute or two for `ssh` to start (it has to regenerate a new set of host keys).

+## Windows and Mac users

+For those without access to `sfdisk` and `resize2fs`, I have also provided a 4GB disk image packaged in a `.zip` file.

 ## Producedure I Used to Modify bodhi's rootfs